-The European Le Mans Series (ELMS) and Michelin Le Mans Cup (both WEC’s feeder series’) regulars made the move from their an LMP3 car to an Oreca 07-Gibson LMP2 as they stated their intentions to participate at the Le Mans 24H.
+The European Le Mans Series (ELMS) and Michelin Le Mans Cup (both WEC’s feeder series’) team regular made the move from LMP3 to LMP2 at their maiden intentions to race at the Le Mans 24H.

 “That was absolute mega!
 I loved it!” said Grist.

 “My first time to race in a 24-hour race, first LMP2 race – so a lot of firsts!

 “There wasn’t much testing due to COVID and we’re not an LMP2 team and this is so different to an LMP3 car,” where he claimed a P4 finish at the Road to Le Mans event only hours before the Le Mans 24H began.

 As one of their most recent regulars, Grist has won in a range of series from Radicals and the Asian Le Mans Series (ALMS) and more.